Cloudstrucc/cs-identity/VBI-Detaile.md

 Self-sovereign identity represents a paradigm shift in how we manage digital identities.
 Instead of relying on centralized authorities to store and control our personal information, users maintain their own private keys and have complete visibility over who accesses their data.
 This approach offers several key benefits:

-1. **Data Ownership**: Users retain full control over their personal information
+1. **Data Ownership**: Users retain full control over 1their personal information
 2. **Transparency**: Every data access attempt is logged and requires explicit consent
 3. **Security**: Private key infrastructure ensures only authorized access
 4. **Privacy**: Users can selectively disclose only necessary information